shmurthy08/RBlockly/design.md

 This block finds the mode (most frequent value) of a list of numbers.

 ### Semantics
-When this block is executed, it will generate an RBlock to determine the mode of a specified list, like this:
+When this block is executed, it will generate an RBlockly to determine the mode of a specified list, like this:
 ```R
 mode_value <- as.numeric(names(sort(table(my_list), decreasing = TRUE)[1]))
 ```